sharvita/CSCI4800_Unit2and3_Classwork/README.md

-### Web Application Unit 2 - Classwork on Node and Express
+### Web Application Unit 2 - Classwork on Node, Express and MongoDB
+#### Updated the code with MongoDB to Connect Confetti Cuisine to a Database